-There are two PDF calendars you can use to track your writing practice in the Resource Library.
+Here, you’ll find two PDF calendars you can use to track your writing practice.
 One is full colour and is probably best for tracking on your computer; the other has minimal colour and will be best for those who want to print a copy.

 As with every other habit you’ve ever tried to build, you’ll be more motivated if you track it and see your progress.
 On your days off, don’t feel bad about not writing; instead, celebrate by doing something that will energise you for writing later in the week or the following week!

 We, as humans, respond well to definite, positive rewards.
 I know of a writer who lines up their favourite sweets on the desk and they get one for every 100 words they write.
 Another buys a couple of decadent truffles from a local chocolatier every Friday if they met their goal to write for at least 15-minutes a day, Monday to Friday.

 Meanwhile, others prefer larger goals such as a nice dinner out with their partner upon submitting an article or a weekend away for submitting a book proposal.

 I don’t see why you should have to choose between small and large rewards.
 Consider how much happier you would be if you gave yourself little rewards on a regular basis for what you had accomplished and bigger rewards for meeting bigger targets.

 Below is a list of inexpensive, sugar-free (or at least low sugar) rewards to consider:

 Make a cup of tea (or coffee) in your favourite mug and sit somewhere comfortable without distractions and just enjoy drinking it.

 If the weather’s nice, go for a walk – bonus points if you can walk somewhere pretty like a park or the beach.
 Spending time in natural surroundings will do more to recharge you for whatever the rest of your day brings.